 Investment and Financial Planning for Women

-Sigma has a unique focus on planning for women; several of our portfolio managers are women and share many of your life experiences.
+Sigma has a unique focus on planning for women; several of our investment advisors are women and share many of your life experiences.
 We are professionals, wives, mothers, divorcees, and caregivers of aging parents.

 The investment and financial planning goals for men and women are essentially the same – financial stability, wealth accumulation, and retirement security.
 The assumptions we use in the planning process are different for a variety of reasons including the fact that women typically live longer than men.